Master Planning

 The final sub-stage, Contract Documents, involves preparing detailed tender documents for competitive procurement.
 During this stage, the project delivery model is confirmed, and a detailed cost estimate is established.
 Government approval is then required to move forward with construction.

 The Construction stage marks the transition from planning to building.
-It starts with the Award of Contract, where the successful bidder is identified, followed by the actual Construction phase, during which progress is closely monitored, and any necessary change orders are managed.
+It starts with the Award of Contract where the successful bidder is identified.
+This is followed by the actual Construction phase.
+During this phase, progress is closely monitored and any necessary change orders are managed.
 The final sub-stage, Settlement, involves reconciling actual costs against the estimated costs to ensure the project stays within budget.
-This stage concludes with the completion of construction, the commencement of hospital operations, and the final settlement of all financial matters.
+This stage concludes with the completion of construction and the commencement of hospital operations.
+There is a final settlement of all financial matters.